-The obvious point that the government of the Constitution is the second rendition of the government of the United States of America in just over a decade, should make the point of our sovereignty self evident, as well as setting the second precedent of the people of the United States and its common law systems of the States.
-The public debate over the adoption of the Constitution and the actions and demands of the people of the States themselves bear sufficient proof of the solid footing of the Declaration of Independence.
+The obvious point that the government of the Federal Constitution is the second rendition of the government for the United States of America in just over a decade, should make the point of our sovereignty self-evident, as well as setting the second precedent of the people of the United States and its common law systems of the States.
+The public debate over the adoption of the Federal Constitution and the actions and demands of the people of the States themselves bear sufficient proof of the solid footing of the Declaration of Independence.

-Hamilton goes on in #85 to quote Hume;
+Hamilton goes on in #85 to quote David Hume;

-Yet, even before the first of the federalists arguments hit the papers in support of the Constitution, the anti-federalists had begun their crusade.
+Yet, even before the first of the federalist’s arguments hit the papers in support of the Federal Constitution, the anti-federalists had begun their crusade.
 At various points in history, soon after, the debates of both sides were bound into various books.
-Needless to say, the Federalist Papers are held up to support the current paradigm of federal power.
-We rarely hear about the anti-federalist views in today’s culture, while the views of the federalists are held in such high regard as to overshadow counter arguments.
+Needless to say, those called the Federalist Papers are held up to support the current paradigm of federal power.
+We rarely hear about the anti-federalist views in today’s culture, while the views of the federalists are held in such high regard as to overshadow counter-arguments.

-The specifically enumerated powers of the two houses of legislature grant no authority of law over the people, the executive holds only the tentative power of commiseration or renunciation of the laws of the legislative bodies, the judiciary powers extend only so far as any dispute of law or equity arising under the Constitution, the specified and enumerated areas where the legislature, with the possible approval of the executive, has been granted authority to make law.
-As a matter of fact, the Constitution grants the Federal Government only three situations in which it may prosecute citizens of the United States; treason, piracy and counterfeiting.
+The specifically enumerated powers of the two houses of legislature grant no authority of law over the people, the executive holds only the tentative power of commiseration or renunciation of the laws of the legislative bodies, the judiciary powers extend only so far as any dispute of law or equity arising under the Federal Constitution, the specified and enumerated areas where the legislature, with the possible approval of the executive, has been granted authority to make law.
+As a matter of fact, the Federal Constitution grants the government only three situations in which it may prosecute citizens of the United States; treason, piracy, and counterfeiting.

 Also, initiated by the people, was the Bill of Rights.
-A series of clauses we felt must be added to the Federal Constitution to ensure that the Federal Government knew the limits of its authority.
+A series of clauses they felt must be added to the Federal Constitution to ensure that the government knew the limits of its authority.
 The first two Amendments establish the sovereignty of the individual to their own life and the right to guide and defend that life as the individual sees fit to do so.
-The next six assure the people of the limits of intrusion from the Federal Government.
-The next, the ninth, says we haven’t listed all of the rights of the people, while the tenth and last of the Bill of Rights, specifically tells the Federal Government “if we didn’t list it as yours- it’s ours or a power we grant the States.”
+The next six assure the people of the limits of intrusion from the government for the United States.
+The next, the ninth, says we haven’t listed all of the rights of the people, while the tenth and last of the Bill of Rights, specifically tells that government “if we didn’t list it as yours- it’s ours or a power we grant the States.”
 Nothing else could be interpreted by the Tenth!

 That there be prefixed to the Constitution a declaration–That all power is originally vested in, and consequently derived from, the people.
 That the government is instituted and ought to be exercised for the benefit of the people; which consists in the enjoyment of life and liberty, with the right of acquiring and using property, and generally of pursuing and obtaining happiness and safety.
 That the people have the indubitable, unalienable, and indefeasible right to reform or change their Government, whenever it be found adverse or inadequate to the purposes of its institution.

-Furthermore, his wording of the amendments, the House committee’s phrasing and the parlance of the Amendments as passed by the House and sent to the Senate, clearly show that freedom of conscience and freedom of religion were interchangeable.
+Furthermore, his wording of the amendments, the House committee’s phrasing and the parlance of the amendments as passed by the House and sent to the Senate; clearly show that freedom of conscience and freedom of religion were interchangeable.
 It was the Senate that paraphrased the language of what, eventually became the First Amendment.
-The Senate, also, dropped the House’s suggested Fourteenth Amendment, limiting the rights of the States to infringe on the federally protected rights of trial by jury, rights of conscience, freedom of speech or the press.
-It is only coincidental that the current enumeration guards those and more!
+The Senate, also, dropped the House’s suggested Fourteenth Amendment the limiting the rights of the States to infringe on the federally protected rights of trial by jury, rights of conscience, freedom of speech or the press

-Every other amendment to the Constitution has been proposed by the Federal Government!
-Three initiated by the results of our internal war, broadening the base of the population under Constitutional protection, further advancing the principles espoused by the Declaration of Independence.
+Every other amendment to the Federal Constitution has been proposed by the government for the United States!
+Three initiated by the results of our internal war, broadening the base of the population under constitutional protection, further advancing the principles espoused by the Declaration of Independence.
 Three more amendments, pushed by movements of the people, equalizing access to participation in the government.
 Of the remaining eleven, eight pertain to the offices and operations of the government; leaving the remaining, however motivated, as incursions on the people.

-While there is much more in the pro-federalists and anti-federalist letters and pamphlets that can be brought forth as evidence to support the contention that the people, and not the Federal Government of the United States, are sovereign, we find far more compelling evidence of this fact in the actions and papers of our governments after the revolution and the Articles of Confederation and Perpetual Union have fallen to the wayside and the Federal Constitution has become the supreme law of the land.
-One document in particular, we will examine, addresses the prior actions and intent of the people of the revolution in seeking to resolve the constitutionality of laws passed under the Federal Constitution.
+While there is much more in the pro-federalists and anti-federalist letters and pamphlets that can be brought forth as evidence to support the contention that the people, and not the government for the United States, are sovereign, we find far more compelling evidence of this fact in the actions and papers of our government after the revolution and the Articles of Confederation and Perpetual Union have fallen by the wayside and the Federal Constitution has become the supreme law of the land.
+One document, in particular, we will examine, addresses the prior actions and intent of the people of the revolution in seeking to resolve the constitutionality of laws passed under the Federal Constitution.

 In response to the enactment of those bills into laws by President Adams, two states responded with alarm, Kentucky and Virginia.
 The Resolutions of the former of the two having been drafted by Thomas Jefferson, while the Virginia Resolution had been drafted by James Madison.
-Both felt that the laws were unconstitutional and that the states were duty bound to resist such incursions on theirs and the peoples sovereignty.
-Virginia sent its resolution to her sister states for concurrence and was rebuffed.
-While no southern states responded, Delaware, Rhode Island, Massachusetts, New York, Connecticut, New Hampshire and Vermont all felt that those laws were within the purview of the powers granted to the Federal Government.
+Both felt that the laws were unconstitutional and that the states were duty bound (as Madison conveys in his aforementioned Federalist arguments) to resist such incursions on theirs and the people’s sovereignty.
+Virginia sent its resolutions to her sister states for concurrence and was rebuffed.
+While no southern states responded, Delaware, Rhode Island, Massachusetts, New York, Connecticut, New Hampshire and Vermont all felt that those laws were within the purview of the powers granted to the government for the United States.
 Some, even, reverting to arguments of common law.

-The author for the committee to investigate the Virginia Resolution was James Madison.
-In the document, anyone can read by going to the Library of Congress’ web site loc.gov, found in the Elliot Debates, he summarizes the views of the committee.
-On numerous occasions, throughout their report, they establish the rigidity of the enumeration of powers belonging to all three branches of the Federal Government.
+The author for the committee to investigate the Virginia Resolutions was James Madison.
+In the document, anyone can read by going to the Library of Congress’ website loc.gov, found in the Elliot’s Debates, he summarizes the views of the committee.
+On numerous occasions, throughout their report, they establish the rigidity of the enumeration of powers belonging to all three branches of the government.
 Moreover, they resoundingly deny that the common law arguments of the dissenting states have any bearing on United States Constitutional law.
 The following demonstrates;